Q: What is Amazon WorkSpaces?

 The root volume size of WorkSpaces launched from a custom image is, by default, the same size as the custom image.
 For example, if your custom image has a root volume of 100 GB, all WorkSpaces launched from that image also have a root volume size of 100 GB.
 You can increase your root volume size when you launch your WorkSpace, or any time after that.

-Q: Can I change my Amazon WorkSpaces bundle without deleting it and creating a new one?
+Q: Can I change my Amazon WorkSpaces bundle without performing WorkSpaces migrate?

 For example, you can launch a Standard bundle (2vCPU, 4 GiB), and later expand the volume size on both volumes to 500 GB.
 You can then switch to the Performance bundle (2vCPU, 7.5 GiB) while preserving your operating system, applications, and data in the expanded volume.